pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-20-crypticequationconundrum.md

 This challenge took me 4 hours to solve it.
 This is the upgraded version since `Math Master` in the qualifying round.
 The concept is the same, however, it requires additional things such as trigonometry calculation, encryption, and decryption, and the solve count needs to be reached until 1000 instead of 100 in order to retrieve the flag.

-By manually playing around with the encrypted math challenges, we concluded with two major encryption schemas.
+By manually playing around with the encrypted math challenges, we concluded 2 types of encryption schemas.

 1. **Base64 + XOR**: This can be identified via the `Magic` function in [CyberChef](https://gchq.github.io/CyberChef/).